Tenet opens in theaters internationally: How to avoid spoilers online

 If you're avoiding theaters and other large indoor public spaces these days, you'll need to wait for Tenet to hit a streaming service to watch Christopher Nolan's mind-bending, time-twisting movie.
 Even if you're ready to return to the theater, US moviegoers won't be the first to see Tenet.
-After numerous delays, Tenet is premiering internationally on Aug.
-26 before opening in select cities in the US on Sept.
-3. And before those dates, you can expect to see reviews of the film online.
+After numerous delays, Tenet premiered internationally on Aug.
+26 before it's set to open in select cities in the US on Sept.
+3. Reviews of the film are already online.

 The film's trailer offers few clues about the plot, and if you want to stay in the dark about the movie's anticipated twists and turns, you'll need to avoid seeing spoilers online between now and when you're able to sit down in a theater -- or on your couch -- to see Tenet yourself.
 Here are two ways to avoid Tenet spoilers, aside from refraining from staying off the internet completely.